rafaelgreca/conv-sent-classification/README.md

 # Convolutional Neural Networks for Sentence Classification

-It is slightly simplified implementation of Kim's [Convolutional Neural Networks for Sentence Classification](https://arxiv.org/abs/1408.5882) paper in PyTorch.
+It is slightly simplified implementation of Yoon Kim's [Convolutional Neural Networks for Sentence Classification](https://arxiv.org/abs/1408.5882) paper in PyTorch.

 Use of this code may be cited as follows: